hjki156/NebuChallenge/NebuChallenge/English_I/Nebu_English_Test_I.md

 C.
 > Replacing the platform keys with your own can end up bricking hardware on some machines, including laptops, making it impossible to get into the firmware settings to rectify the situation.
 This is due to the fact that some device (e.g GPU) firmware (OpROMs), that get executed during boot, are signed using Microsoft 3rd Party UEFI CA certificate or vendor certificates.
 This is the case in many Lenovo Thinkpad X, P and T series laptops which uses the Lenovo CA certificate to sign UEFI applications and firmware.
 >
 > **Do not** copy the `noPK.auth` file to the EFI system partition (ESP) of your PC!
-If you do this, and someone e.g. steals your PC, this person can delete the personal Platform Key in the UEFI Secure Boot firmware again, turn on "Setup Mode" on your PC again and replace your Secure Boot Keys (PK, KEK, db, dbx) with their own Platform Key, thereby defeating the whole purpose of UEFI Secure Boot.
+If you do this, and someone e.g. steals your PC, this person can delete the personal Platform Key in the UEFI Secure Boot firmware again, turn on “Setup Mode” on your PC again and replace your Secure Boot Keys (PK, KEK, db, dbx) with their own Platform Key, thereby defeating the whole purpose of UEFI Secure Boot.
 Only you should be able to replace the Platform Key, so only you should have access to the `noPK.auth` file.
 Therefore keep the `noPK.auth` file in a secret, safe place where only you have access to.

 D.
 > Point the current boot device to the one which has the Arch Linux installation medium.
 Typically it is achieved by pressing a key during the POST phase, as indicated on the splash screen.
-Refer to your motherboard's manual for details.
+Refer to your motherboard’s manual for details.
 >
-> When the installation medium's boot loader menu appears,
+> When the installation medium’s boot loader menu appears,
 >
 > 1. if you used the ISO, select Arch Linux install medium and press Enter to enter the installation environment.
 >